cran/clipr/README.md

 #> [1] "a\tb\n1\t4\n2\t5\n3\t6"   # on OS X or Unix-like
 #> [1] "a,b\r\n1,4\r\n2,5\r\n3,6" # on Windows
 ```

+`read_clip_tbl` will try to parse clipboard contents from spreadsheets into data frames directly.

 ---
 [Matthew Lincoln](http://matthewlincoln.net) | University of Maryland, College Park